 What Should I Expect at a Professional Leg Waxing?

-A decent salon or spa will lead you into a private room, and the technician will leave the room while you remove your pants and get under a sheet on a facial or massage bed.
-While the technician does your leg wax, they will try to keep your body covered as much as possible and keep you comfortable while removing the hair.
+A salon or spa will lead you into a private room, and you'll get undressed and on top of the waxing table.
 While it may be a professional conducting the waxing, it doesn't mean the process won't be a bit uncomfortable at times.
 Be sure to communicate with your technician about your comfort levels and preparing you before they remove the wax strip.
 If you're pleased with the results and want to return to the same technician, be sure to book in advance!